edgar-treischl/ShinyShowCase/README.md

 # ShinyShowCase

 <!-- badges: start -->

 <!-- badges: end -->

-This package provides a Shiny app to showcase packages and functions in a Shiny app.
-The app is designed to be used in a Shiny app, but can also be used in a standalone R session.
+This package provides a Shiny app to showcase packages and functions for Shiny app.
+It includes examples for `ggplot2`, `gganimate`, `plotly`, `leaflet`, and `echarts4r`.

 ## Installation